microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/awsexternalsystemaccessrolefinding.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the findings for roles that allow for external system access
+Represents the findings for roles that allow for external system access.

 Inherits from [finding](../resources/finding.md).